whytekieran/Neo4J-Project/README.md

 Most NoSQL databases lack true ACID transactions unlike Neo4J which fully supports ACID (Atomicity, Consistency, Isolation, Durability) out of the box.
 ACID makes sure that database transactions are processed in a reliable way, meaning that a transaction with the database must fully finish, otherwise the changes that were made before the failure must be undone.
 ACID databases also store their data on some sort of durable storage, eg hard disk.
-Neo4J also provide for efficient data importing, allowing CSV and relational formatted data to be easily converted.
+Neo4J also provides for efficient data importing, allowing CSV and relational formatted data to be easily converted.
 Lastly, Neo4J is also incredibly fast, allowing a user to search through millions of connections a second.

 #### **_Cypher_**

 Cypher is Neo4J’s declarative graph query language.
-The Cypher language borrows some of its structure and keywords from SQL which allows users that are familier with using relational database management systems like MySQL to quickly become accustomed to using Neo4J as well.
+The Cypher language borrows some of its structure and keywords from SQL which allows users that are familiar with using relational database management systems like MySQL to quickly become accustomed to using Neo4J as well.
 The Cypher language allows a user to describe what he/she wants to select, insert, update or delete from a graph database without requiring the user to describe exactly how its done.